Published on November 23rd, 2009 | by Brian Greene16

 Sometimes it’s not enough to just have some unique or cool office supplies, it helps to know that you are also using environmentally friendly office supplies, and supporting American jobs.
-In the case of these journals from ecosystem and Barnes & Noble, you can accomplish both of those goals.
-The folks at ecosystem were kind enough to send over these three samples for me to review, but for now we are only going to focus on two of them, the Author and the Artist journals.
+In the case of these journals from ecosystem, you can accomplish both of those goals.
+The folks at ecosystem were kind enough to send over these three Ecosystem Environmentally Friendly Journals samples for us to review.
+For now we are only going to focus on two of them, the Author and the Artist journals.
 The planner, also known as the Advisor will get its own review in the next few days.

 The unique IDs printed inside of each of these environmentally friendly journals allows you to register the product so that if you lose it, someone can return it, and you can also use the number to find out some very intricate detail about how and where your notebook was made, along with the details of what exactly makes it such an environmentally friendly product.
 The details on how environmentally friendly (100% post-consumer recycled paper) get amazingly granular after you enter your information on the ecosystem site.
 Not only will you learn about the processes, materials, and resources used/saved in the manufacture of your journal, but you can also find out exactly where the components were made, and how many workers are employed in the US for that specific purpose.
 It’s all pretty amazing stuff to be able to track a specific product at this level of detail.
 The below screen-shot gives you a glimpse of the first level of detail, but there is even a second level of detail you get when you click on each of the items in the far left column.
 The fact that there are at least 269 people involved with the production of this journal reminds me of the classic economic tale, “I, Pencil.”

-Not only are the journals made from environmentally friendly sources, but everything on the journals including the cover, the elastic strap, and even the plastic shrink wrap are designed to be recycled when you are done with them which, is all explained here.
+The Ecosystem environmentally friendly journals are made from environmentally friendly sources, but everything on the journals including the cover, the elastic strap, and even the plastic shrink wrap are designed to be recycled when you are done with them which, is all explained here.

 In the short time that I have been in possession of these journals, I’ve been very impressed with their quality.
 The binding seems very sturdy, as does the back pocket, and you can even see the quality in the elastic closure strap and the ribbon bookmark.
 Both the bookmark and the closure are made from (environmentally friendly) a nice sturdy and hefty material that I have no doubts about lasting the life of the notebook, unlike some other journals I’ve used where you get nervous every time you pull the elastic closure back around the cover.